waynecarter/simple-intelligence/service/use-cases/README.md

 The Intelligence Service is an AI-powered platform designed to help developers transform data into actionable insights.
 Whether you're working with SQL, REST, or GraphQL, our services streamline workflows by automating tasks such as sentiment analysis, text classification, entity extraction, and more.

-This use case hub is focused on addressing real-world challenges encountered in software development, automation, and data analysis.
-Each use case provides usage examples, performance tips, and integration guides to help you implement the Intelligence Service efficiently.
+This use case hub addresses real-world challenges in software development, automation, and data analysis.
+Each use case includes usage examples, performance tips, and integration guides to help you make the most of the Intelligence Service.

 ## Use Cases